 Spokane, WA 99210-1495

 Janessa M. Graves is an Assistant Professor at the Washington State University College of Nursing in Spokane.
 She is a health services researcher with expertise in occupational and pediatric injuries.
 She has a Master of Public Health degree in Environmental and Occupational Health Sciences and a PhD in Health Services Research from the University of Washington School of Public Health.
 Her postdoctoral work in pediatric injury research was completed at the Harborview Injury Prevention and Research Center (HIPRC).
 Janessa’s research is a combination of both occupational and pediatric injury research, which includes studies on adolescent and young adult workers.
-She also has interests in concussion and traumatic brain injury prevention, sports-related injuries, and applied public health research.
+She has interests in concussion and traumatic brain injury prevention, sports-related injuries, and applied public health research.
 She has published over 20 peer-reviewed research articles on topics relating to injury, health services research, and public health education.
 Dr. Graves has served as a grant reviewer for HRSA and has reviewed for 9 journals including the American Journal of Epidemiology, Journal of the American Medical Association, Journal of Adolescent Health, and Medical Care.
 In addition to collaborators at WSU College of Nursing, Dr. Graves currently collaborates closely with researchers from the University of Washington and University of Colorado-Denver.